awesomerank/awesomerank.github.io/lists/thangchung/awesome-dotnet-core.md

 ### Profiling
 * [Glimpse](http://getglimpse.com) - Lightweight, open-source, real-time diagnostics and insights profiler for .NET.
 * [MiniProfiler ★1005](https://github.com/MiniProfiler/dotnet) - A simple but effective mini-profiler for ASP.NET websites.
+* [roslyn-analyzers ★251](https://github.com/dotnet/roslyn-analyzers) - Number of Roslyn diagnostic analyzers initially developed to help flesh out the design and implementation of the static analysis APIs.

 ### Queue and Messaging
 * [emitter](https://emitter.io/) - Free open source real-time messaging service that connects all devices.
 This publish-subscribe messaging API is built for speed and security.